MelMcCoy30214/nba-betting-analytics/README.md

 # nba-betting-analytics
-Uncovering market inefficiency in NBA data and Vegas odds.
+Uncovering market inefficiency in NBA data and sportsbook odds.